AnyDSL/anydsl.github.io/Device-Code-Generation-and-Execution.md

 ---
 title: Device Code Generation and Execution
 parent: Runtime.md
+excerpt: "Describes how device code generation and execution works in Impala."
 ---

 The runtime provides convenience functions that are required in order to execute code on different devices: